 Exit Doors

 Major Services and Events

 Stewards and Training

 Record Keeping

+Pall Pingors (whose applicable)

-Bell Ringers (where applicable)
+Bell Ringers (where applicable) THE CONTRACTOR OF THE CONTRACTOR

 Due to the various differing risk factors applicable to Tower areas, this section should be completed following discussions with the Tower Captain.
 The agreed controls should be inserted in this section.